 Where Can I Get the Training I Need to Work in the Tech Support Industry?

-Hocking College now has a Cyber Security and Network Systems program.
-In only four semesters, students can graduate with an Associate of Applied Science in Cyber Security & Network Systems Technology.
+Hocking College now has a Cybersecurity and Network Systems program.
+In only four semesters, students can graduate with an Associate of Applied Science in Cybersecurity and Network Systems Technology.
 All students need to succeed in the program are some basic computer skills and a willingness to learn.